Christian Walker Preview, Player Props: Diamondbacks vs. Cubs

 Christian Walker At The Plate

-- Among qualifying hitters in MLB play, he ranks 39th in batting average, 35th in on-base percentage, and 13th in slugging.
+- Among qualifying hitters in MLB action, his batting average ranks 48th, his on-base percentage ranks 39th, and he is 13th in the league in slugging.

-- Walker will look to extend his five-game hitting streak.
-He's batting .333 with one homer over the course of his last outings.
+- Walker has driven home a run in 56 games this season (40.6%), including more than one RBI in 14.5% of his games and producing three or more of his team's runs on 10 occasions..

-- He has scored in 46.0% of his games this year, with two or more runs scored in 5.8%.
+- He has scored in 63 of 138 games this year, and more than once 8 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.